elev8-consulting/IOTCoreHOL/Labs/Lab5/Lab5_Bringing_it_all_together.md

    Windows IoT Core Dashboard will now open a command window and use DISM (Deployment Image Servicing and Management Tool) to flash the FFU file to your microSD card.

-   Once the flashing process is complete, eject the microSD card from your PC and insert it into the MX6.
-Reconnect the power to boot Windows IoT Core.
-You should see the IoT Core Default app, which shows basic information about the image and displays the sensor data.
+9. Once the flashing is complete, eject the SD Card and place it into the board and reset the machine to see it running the retail image.

-9. Once the flashing is complete, **deploy the firmware** to the SD Card as you have done previously.

-10. Place the card into the board and boot the machine to see it running the retail image.

 ## Previous Lab